 Key Points:

 - Threshold Limit: The TDS rules apply to cash withdrawals exceeding ₹1 crore in a financial year.
 This includes the total withdrawals from all branches of the same bank.
+The threshold limit is 3 Crore rupees where the recipient is a co-operative society.

 - TDS Deduction: When the withdrawal exceeds ₹1 crore, TDS is deducted on the amount over and above ₹1 crore.